diegoparraleal/dojo4angular/README.md

 Please download the original repository with only the server service, in order to start the dojo using

-git clone https://github.com/diegoparraleal/dojo4angular.git --branch original
+git clone https://github.com/diegoparraleal/dojo4angular.git --branch dojo

 *SERVER SERVICE*
 1. Download *dotnet CORE SDK*, if you want to run server service